 The menu plan said ratatouille and polenta, but I really didn’t feel like cooking it.
 This is what I came up with instead.
 This is versatile: add whatever vegetables you like.
 A handful of Kalamata olives would go nicely.
 Fresh basil instead of dried tastes sensational.
 Add a dollop of cream at the end for a bit of, well, creaminess.
 We always have a little bacon in the freezer, but for a true pantry staple pasta dish, leave the bacon (and even the vegetables) out and it still tastes good.

-1 - 2 slices of bacon, diced
+- 1 - 2 slices of bacon, diced

-1/2 onion, sliced
+- 1/2 onion, sliced

-1 clove of garlic, crushed
+- 1 clove of garlic, crushed

-1/2 capsicum, diced
+- 1/2 capsicum, sliced

-1 tsp dried basil
+- 1 tsp dried basil

 - a handful of mushrooms, sliced

-tin of tomatoes
+- tin of tomatoes

-pasta and grated cheese to serve
+- grated parmesan cheese to serve

-Cook pasta according to packet directions
+- Cook pasta according to packet directions